Some infinite-dimensional representations of certain Coxeter groups: Preliminaries

-Conversely, view $G$ as a topological space, and $p: X \to G$ is a covering of topological space, then $X$ has a graph structure, see \cite[Theorem 83.4]{Munkres00}.
+Conversely, we view $G$ as a topological space and suppose $p: X \to G$ is a covering of the topological space $G$.
+Then $X$ has a graph structure such that $p$ is a morphism of graphs (see \cite[Theorem 83.4]{Munkres00}).
 In particular, if $p$ is the universal covering, then $X$ is a tree.
-Thus for any connected finite graph, we can talk about its universal covering graph.
+Thus, for any connected finite graph, we can talk about its universal covering graph.